 Often, the culprit behind dry, irritated skin and a damaged acid mantle is our cleansers.
 Anything with a pH of 6.5 or higher is too alkaline for our skin.

 This means NO BAKING SODA and NO MILK OF MAGNESIA.
 I’m looking at you, Instagram “gurus” and Pinterest DIYs.
 Baking soda is often touted as a wonder exfoliant and cure-all for those with acne or other skin issues.
 This is absolutely not true.
 With a high pH of of 8-9, baking soda is not a safe ingredient for skin health.

 The problem arises when baking soda’s unbelievably high pH comes in contact with your naturally acidic skin.
 It essentially neutralises your acid mantle, allowing harmful bacteria to multiply in the hours following your ‘scrub’.
 If anyone tells you that using baking soda on your skin is great for whatever reason, run far, FAR away.

 Skin care minimalists won’t like to hear this, but nothing alkaline also means no bar soap.
 The soap manufacturing process utilises lye, almost the most alkaline thing you can get your hands on, with a whopping pH of 13 (that’s 10,000,000x more alkaline than your skin!).
 The final bar product usually falls at around a 9 or a 10 – similar to baking soda – and is bad for the same reasons, even when it’s made out to be some sort of miracle product (cough African Black Soap cough).

 On top of this, soap is a very effective remover of oils and grease, which is (perhaps surprisingly) not a great quality for a facial wash.
 This irritates and sensitises the skin, leading to tightness and dehydration and sensitivity.
 We want to gently cleanse the dirt from our face, not dry it out.

-(Also extrapolate this instruction to all acidic foodstuff: lemons, straight vinegar, etc. They are too acidic to be used neat.)
+(Also extrapolate this instruction to all acidic foodstuff: like the ever-popular lemons, apple cider vinegar, etc. They are too acidic to be used neat.)

 So what should you wash your face with instead?